NickKar30/Car_price_predicion_with_service/README.md

 - The dataset had some features that were not normally distributed, which could affect the assumptions of the linear regression model.
 I used histograms and boxplots to visualize the distribution of the features, and applied logarithmic transformation to make them more normal.

 - The dataset had some categorical features that had to be encoded into numerical values.
-For this I used one hot encoding
+For this I used one hot encoding.

+Below you can see the result of my service 👽.